 Check Out the Museum of Transportation

-Dec.
-3rd, 2017- POst Maria- The Museum is closed to the general public, but is available for private functions.
+June 2018- POst Maria- The Museum is closed to the general public, but is available for private functions and is occasionally open for special public events/car shows.
+Watch their Facebook page for upcoming events..

 If you are a classic car buff, or if you are just interested in the history of transportation in Puerto Rico, you might want to check out the Museum of Transportation in Guaynabo.
 From horses, to trains, planes, and automobiles, this museum has a little bit of info on a lot of things related to moving people and things around Puerto Rico.